-Highlights for me include a wheelchair sequence, a bridge sequence, and an appropriately dark rendition of the song "Always on My Mind."
+Highlights include a wheelchair sequence, a bridge sequence, and an appropriately dark rendition of "Always on My Mind."

 The game's writer was Sam Barlow, who would go on to create Her Story in 2015.
-And the sound designer was Matt Simmonds (a.k.a.
+The sound designer was Matt Simmonds (a.k.a.
 4mat).

 2015, PC/PS4 (and other platforms)